junior-devleague/doctors-visit/doctors-visit-project.md

 # Summary
-This is the first project students should do when learning Python.
+This is a beggining Python project students should do as one of the first few python projects

 # Objective
+You aren't feeling so great and have to go to the doctors office.
+You need to fill out some paperwork

 # Prerequisites